 Homemade Glass Cleaner

 To be honest, the disinfecting solution I use above is actually pretty excellent for cleaning glass.
 However, this recipe does save even more on the pennies.
 Since, it’s just as effective, why not save the money, honey?!
-This recipe yields about 16 oz.
+The recipe can be downloaded for free here.

 Notes